Home / FAQ

 How can a surgeon, healthcare worker or volunteer get involved with AOA?

 We welcome donations from private individuals who wish to contribute to our cause.
-Surgeons and operating room personnel who wish to join our faculty can contact us here.
+Surgeons and operating room personnel who wish to join our faculty can contact us here (insert link to contact form page).

-Does AOA offer education events to any low and middle-income countries that request it?
+Does the AO Alliance offer education events to any low and middle-income countries that request it?

 No. The educational offerings are currently available in Sub-Saharan Africa and certain LMICs in Asia.
-Please reach out to us here should you wish to propose educational events in your country.
+Please reach out to us here (insert link to contact form page) should you wish to propose educational events in your country.

 Does AOA have a membership to subscribe to?